natali217/WEBSite/README.md

 # WEBSite
 This website is a promo landing page about badminton:

-  -about this sport
+  - about this sport
-  -history
+  - history
-  -rules
+  - rules
-  -pros and cons
+  - pros and cons
-  -famous players
+  - famous players
-  -equipment
+  - equipment
-  -some interesting facts
+  - some interesting facts